EPIC is committed to protecting the environment and actively participating in the communities where we operate.

 Control Center Operations and Leak Detection

-To collect data from the field in real time, EPIC uses fiber optic technology to power its communications network.
-EPIC has buried over 1,600 miles of fiber optic cable which runs directly beside our pipeline system.
+To collect data from the field in real-time, EPIC uses fiber optic technology to power its communications network.
+EPIC has buried over 1,695 miles of fiber optic cable which runs directly alongside our pipeline system.

 Fiber optics are the gold standard for pipeline SCADA and communications.
 High bandwidth, high reliability, and low latency are all requirements for operating pipeline systems with similar size and scale to the EPIC system.
 Operations and pipeline safety are significantly improved by having a universal network in both remote locations and major facilities.